 The Climate Change Act 2008 sets out targets for the UK for the reduction in greenhouse gases (GHG) by 2020 and 2050.
 The European Union has also committed to generating 20 percent of energy from renewable sources by 2020 and to reduce GHG by 20 percent in the same period.
-In order to meet those targets, amongst other actions, a significant proportion of electricity needs to be produced without fossil fuels (known as being “de-carbonised”) and treated differently.
+In order to meet those targets, among other actions, a significant proportion of electricity needs to be produced without fossil fuels (known as being “de-carbonised”) and treated differently.

 This all adds up to a mini-revolution in the way that power is generated and distributed around the nation, and it will be duplicated in very many other countries as well.

 With unrest in the Arab world this year, in particular, it cannot also have escaped many people that the supply of electricity is rapidly becoming a big security issue.

 So, behind the scenes, the UK Government clearly has identified that the Renewables Obligation (RO) which was not designed with small-scale projects in mind, was failing to bring forward small scale renewables technologies.
 Most of the public and that goes for investors as well have little understanding of how the RO works, and those that did considered that the balance of potential profit was negatively balanced against risk for small-scale projects, and that they were not “sufficient to justify investment”.

 Hence, the FITs scheme was born.
 It is one of the schemes enabled by the Energy Act 2008 and is a part of the UK’s overall Renewable Energy Strategy.